-The complaints system is managed corporately to facilitate the identification and reporting of trends.
+The customer feedback and complaints system is managed corporately to facilitate the identification and reporting of trends.
 It is available to all officers and Councillors on Insite.
+During the year the system was reviewed and updated.

 3.10 Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training